For readers interested in the full version of this report, the document is available for downloading or viewing:

 A fall is often accompanied by physical complications.
 As a matter of fact, falls are the most common cause of injury among seniors.

-Besides bruises and scrapes, one-third of seniors who fall suffer fractures or muscle damage.
+Seniors who fall commonly suffer bruises and scrapes, fractures or muscle damage.
 They can also develop pneumonia, blood clots or other after-effects after they lie on the ground for an extended period.

 It's normal to be more cautious after a fall, but the fear of falling again may lead you to restrict your activities.
 This is a vicious circle: the less active you are, the more your strength and flexibility decrease, which increases your risk for falling.
 What's more, if you isolate yourself because you feel vulnerable, the reduced social contacts may undermine your spirits.